Punctal Plugs

 Timeline

-- Improvement may be noticed immediately
+- Improvement may be noticed quickly

-- Full benefit over first few weeks
+- Full benefit is usually clearer over the first few weeks

 Success Rates